Cross of Saint Euphrosyne: Disappearance

-In 1997, Nikolay Kuzmich, a craftsman from Brest, completed an officially endorsed replica of the cross, now on display in the Polatsk cathedral.
+In 1997, Nikolay Kuzmich, a craftsman from Brest, completed an officially endorsed replica of the cross, now on display in the Polotsk cathedral.

 Modern symbolic usage

 The Cross of St. Euphrosyne is often used as a national symbol of Belarus.
-The 1991 version of the Belarusian coat of arms Pahonia and the coat of arms of Vitsebsk Region features a cross resembling the Cross of St. Euphrosyne on the knight's shield.
-The Cross was also used as a common flag pole ornament with the red-white-red flag of Belarus in 1991–1995.
+The 1991 version of the Belarusian coat of arms Pahonia and the coat of arms of Vitebsk Region features a cross resembling the Cross of St. Euphrosyne on the knight's shield.
+The Cross was also used as a common flag pole ornament with the white-red-white flag of Belarus in 1991–1995.

 The Cross is the subject of several postage stamps of Belarus, issued in 1992, 2001 and 2011, and a commemorative coin of Belarus issued in 2007.

 The national-democratic opposition movement Young Front has the cross as a main element of its symbol.